graphdeco-inria/gaussian-splatting/README.md

 ## Requirements
+This is the hardware and software required to run 3D Gaussian Splatting for Real-Time Radiance Fields.
+Technically, the viewer has much smaller requirements compared to the the optimizer.
+I decided to list the

+### Hardware
 - An NVIDIA GPU with 24GB VRAM* or more.
-Preferably an RTX 3090 or better. *Future updates to these instructions will have options to modify training for GPUs with less VRAM such as a 3080.
+Preferably an RTX 3090 or better. _*Future updates to these instructions will have options to modify training for GPUs with less VRAM such as a 3080._

+### Software
+This is the sofware dependencies you will need installed prior to installing the project.
+Many of these dependencies are shared with other NeRF projects.
 - __Git__ - You will need this to pull the code from GitHub.
 You can download it [here ](https://git-scm.com/downloads).
 Follow default installation instructions.
 You can test to see if you have it already installed by typing ```git --version``` into command prompt
 - __Conda__ - I recommend using [Anaconda](https://www.anaconda.com/download) because it's easy to install and manage environments in the future.
 [MiniConda](https://docs.conda.io/en/latest/miniconda.html) is a great lightweight alternative.
 - __CUDA Toolkit__ - this was tested with 11.8.
 Ensure you are not running 11.6 or 12+.
 You can download CUDA Toolkit [here](https://developer.nvidia.com/cuda-toolkit-archive) You can check which version of CUDA Toolkit you have installed by typing ```nvcc --version``` into command prompt.